Resources

 Current research activities and projects being carried out by program faculty and/or students:

-In the area of cognitive ergonomics, our research focuses primarily on aspects of human-machine/robot interaction and human-autonomy teaming, modeling of human performance, empirical/simulation studies of multimodal and tactile information processing/displays, support for interruption management, decision support, human error and cultural ergonomics.
-In the area of physical ergonomics, our research focuses on biomechanical modeling of the musculoskeletal system, epidemiology of work-related injuries, the design of exosystems, the use of wearable sensors for real-time performance measurements and modeling, and workplace design to prevent overuse and traumatic injuries.
+In the area of cognitive ergonomics, our research focuses primarily on aspects of human-machine/robot interaction and human-autonomy teaming, modeling of human performance, empirical/simulation studies of multimodal and tactile information processing/displays, support for interruption management, decision support, human error, aesthetics and cultural ergonomics.
+In the area of physical ergonomics, our research focuses on biomechanical modeling and physiological studies of the musculoskeletal system, epidemiology of work-related injuries, the design of exosystems, the use of wearable sensors for real-time performance measurements and evaluations, and workplace design to prevent stress and traumatic injuries.

 STUDENT STATISTICS